geleto/cascador-ai/README.md

-# Cascador-AI – An Agent Framework for AI Orchestration
+# Cascador-AI – A Framework for AI Agent Orchestration

-## Build AI agent workflows with Nunjucks-style text templates that implicitly run async tasks in parallel.
+## Build AI workflows with templates - write sequential code, get parallel execution.

 Cascador-AI lets you orchestrate multiple concurrent AI agents, API calls, external services and data operations using simple template syntax - no explicit async handling required.
 Write templates that look synchronous but execute concurrently under the hood, making it easy to create sophisticated AI pipelines without wrestling with promises or parallel execution.